 Similar to Ncardia, FUJIFILM CDI has pursued strategic partnerships related to the use of hiPSCs within drug discovery applications.
-In a recent example, FUJIFILM Corporation and Axcelead Drug Discovery Partners announced a collaboration to provide customers with a hiPSC-based integrated platform for drug discovery solutions.
+In one such example, FUJIFILM Corporation and Axcelead Drug Discovery Partners collaborated to provide customers with a hiPSC-based integrated platform for drug discovery solutions.
 By combining FUJIFILM CDI’s iPSC-derived products with Axcelead’s compound evaluation and analytical services, the companies are aiming to develop new drug efficacy evaluation methods and toxicity testing protocols.

 Similarly, Sweden’s Takara Bio offers heart muscle cells and liver cells to drug and biotechnology companies, as well as universities.
 The Takara Bio Group of companies has three primary sub-brands, which are: Takara, Clontech, and Cellartis.
 The Cellartis brand is of particular relevance to this topic, because it is focused on stem cell-derived products and services for drug discovery, disease modeling, and regenerative medicine applications.

 Historically, a key focus of the brand has been developing and distributing pluripotent stem cell lines, including both human embryonic stem cells (hESCs) and human induced pluripotent stem cells (hiPSCs).